Iraneus/betamedneed/_services/vaccines.md

 ![Vaccine Supply](/images/illustrations/vaccine.jpg)

-As soon as you place an order and payment method is confirmed if required, you can have your vaccines delivered anywhere in
+As soon as you place an order and payment method is confirmed if required, you can have your vaccines delivered within 45 minutes.

-**Abuja**

-**Lagos**

-within 45 minutes or less.
-This can vary a little depending on your exact location and the time of request.
+This can vary based on your location and the time of request.

 You can Pay Now or Pay Later.